Old Ways: Recording

-Writing
+Songs

 Many of the songs on the album reflect a sense of contentment with family life.
 "Once an Angel" is a tribute to his wife, Pegi, while "My Boy" is an ode to his son, Zeke.
 In a 2020 posting on his Archives website, Young describes "My Boy" as "probably the most soulful recording I have ever made."
 The outtake "Amber Jean" celebrates the birth of his newborn daughter.
 Another outtake, "Silver and Gold" also reflects his seeming satisfaction with family life, while "California Sunset" is dedicated to his adopted home.

 "The Wayward Wind" is a cover of a 1955 Gogi Grant song that Young remembers, in a version by Frankie Laine, from his childhood in Ontario; the song brings back important memories for him: "I always remember that same stretch of road, the railroad tracks, the whole thing—every time I hear that song, it comes right back.
 That feeling when you're young and open, you have all these ideas.
 Real wide view.
 I dug the song a lot.
 You can really get lost in it."

 "Misfits (Dakota)" offers surreal lyrics about space station astronauts and Muhammad Ali.
 Young explains how quickly the song came about in a 1985 interview with Adam Sweeting for the Melody Maker: "It only took me a few minutes to write it.
 I picked up my electric guitar one night in the studio, I was by myself and I turned it up real loud and started playing and, I wrote it just that night."

 "Bound for Glory" is a ballad that tells the tale of an affair between a long distance truck driver and a lone hitchhiker.
 Young recounts in a 1986 interview with Bill Flanagan: "I wrote that one on a little word processor in the back of my bus while I was rolling.
 I wrote it with a couple of beers and a little smoke.
 The bus was rolling down the road and I typed it out and I knew the melody in my head already.
 That's my favorite one on the Old Ways album."